aaronjszy/adhdclock/README.md

 ```

 ## TODO
-  - Persist event data so we dont lose state when switching apps
   - When the timer is within x minutes, show seconds
-  - Replace MyDate with Date and a custom date class with static methods
+  - Replace EventDate with Date and a custom date class with static methods
   - Use layout instead of what im doing now: https://www.espruino.com/Bangle.js+Layout
   - Add todays date somewhere
   - If all events are in the past, what should we do?
 Show the time?
 Create another event?